 Author: Dr. Jennifer J. Wilhoit

-Course Length: Four weeks online, with new lessons delivered weekly
+Course Length: Five weeks online, with new lessons delivered weekly

 Refund Policy: For six days after payment, 50% refund.
 No refunds thereafter.